 - Leaves for other reasons may be granted and reviewed on a yearly basis when the student 's chair believes the leave is in the best interest of both the student and the University.

-Students must apply for leaves of absence for a current semester by the last day of classes of that semester.
+Students must apply for a Leave of Absence during a current semester by the last day of classes of that semester.
 They also must officially withdraw from classes in any semester for which a leave is granted.
-Failure formally to withdraw results in the reporting of E or EU grades for all classes.
+Failure to formally withdraw results in the reporting of E or EU grades for all classes.

-The period during which a leave of absence is granted does not count toward the period allowed to complete the degree.
+The period during which a Leave of Absence is granted does not count toward the period allowed to complete the degree.
 Leaves are granted for a maximum of one academic year at a time.
-The leave of absence is void if a student registers for classes in a semester for which a leave was granted.
+The Leave of Absence is void if a student registers for classes in a semester for which leave was granted.

 Summer Term Registration

 Continuous registration refers only to registration during the regular academic year and is not terminated or interrupted by non-registration during summer term.
-Students should, however, maintain registration status during summer term if they are taking examinations.
+DPT students should, however, maintain registration status during summer term per curriculum schedule.